LEVEL Flight Delay and Cancellation Compensation

 07.08.2024

-Dealing with flight disruptions can be very annoying.
-However, the positive thing is that the European Union has regulations to support travelers when things get messed up.
-If you’re traveling by air in the EU, it’s a good idea to be aware of these protections.
-They can be useful if your flight gets messed up.
+Dealing with flight problems can be quite upsetting.
+However, the good news is that the European Union has regulations to support travelers when things get messed up.
+If you’re taking a plane in the EU, it’s a good idea to be aware of these protections.
+They can be useful if your flight goes off course.

-Knowing what you’re entitled to can make dealing with travel issues a lot simpler.
-While it won’t get you to your destination quicker, it can make you more relaxed when things don’t go as planned.
+Being aware of your options can make handling travel complications a lot simpler.
+While it won’t make your flight go any faster, it can make you more relaxed when things get disrupted.

 Passenger Rights under EU Regulation 261/2004